-In the true power of social media, a friend of mine (not a travel blogger) recently visited Tokyo, Japan.
-In one of her Facebook posts she checked in at the Pokemon Centre Tokyo.
+In the true power of social media, a friend of mine recently visited Tokyo, Japan.
+In one of her Facebook posts, she checked in at the Pokemon Centre Tokyo.
 I nearly fell off my couch.
 What was this Pokemon Centre and how had we never heard about it.

 I called to Will and we checked it out on our trusty travel source YouTube and the rest was history.
 We needed to get Charlie on board so we did a little more research and came up with our Bucket List Trip to Tokyo with kids.